bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint-challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  They're linked by way of a Primary-Foreign key relationship.
+Specifically they're connected via a third table `EmployeeTeritory` acting as an intermediary to allow a ssociations between a given Territory ID and a given Employee ID.
+Thus to find, for example, the corresponding territory for a given employee ID, you would match that to a territory id in the `EmployeeTeritory` table and then use that id to look up information in the `Territory` table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  MongoDB is a quick and easy solution that cares very little about what kind of data you add, and have very few constrains on the manner in which you add that data.
+MongoDB is great for quick and easy solutions, it doesn't provide great consistency, doesn't allow for complex multi-document transaction done in an atomic manner, uses a great deal of memory, and doesn't impose many constraints on the structure of the data you add to it.
+CRUD applications would probably benefit best from MongoDB, as their isn't a whole lot of complex structure needed to build such an application.
+Alternatively if you need to garuntee that writes are consistent, stored to disk immediately, or occuring in an orderly manner, you probably should choose something other than MongoDB.

 - What is "NewSQL", and what is it trying to achieve?

+  NewSQL is trying to bring the scalability and ease-of-use of NoSQL databases to relational database systems.
+In particular, many of the more complicated aspects of scaling, such as sharding or master-slave replication, are now done automatically by the databases themselves.
+Many of the NewSQL databases are also designed to operate and store data in memory first, conferring a huge speed boost in reads and writes.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo